rabol/laravel-simplesubscription-stripe/README.md

     'tax_exempt' => 'exempt'
 ```

-to the $options when creating the customer in Stripe
+to the $options when creating the customer in Stripe and remember to add a valid tax_rate in the subscription data

 ## View files